tarik-yilmaz/c-programming-king-solutions/README.md

 - **📂 Exercises:** Solutions based on chapter-wise practice problems.
 - **📂 Projects:** More comprehensive coding challenges that apply key concepts.

+**Status:**
+*This repository is a work in progress.
+Additional exercises and projects will be added over time.*

 📌 **How to Use This Repository:**
 - Solutions are written in **ANSI C** and can be compiled using GCC:
   ```sh